apache/incubator-heron/website/content/docs/developers/troubleshooting.md

 1. All spouts and bolts are serializable.
 2. Don't instantiate a non-serializable attribute in constructor.
-Leave those to `prepare` method, which gets called during start time of the instances.
+Leave those to a bolt's `prepare` or a spout's `open` method, which gets called during start time of the instances.
 3. The `main` method should not try to access anything that your local machine may not have access to.